elastisys/scale.cloudpool/openstack/README.md

 The [elastisys:scale](http://elastisys.com/scale) OpenStack
 [cloud pool](http://cloudpoolrestapi.readthedocs.org/en/latest/)
-manages a pool of OpenStack instances.
-Pool members are identified by a configurable tag and instances are continuously provisioned/decommissioned to keep the pool's actual size in sync with the desired size that the cloud pool has been instructed to maintain.
+manages a pool of OpenStack servers.
+Pool members are identified by a configurable tag and servers are continuously provisioned/decommissioned to keep the pool's actual size in sync with the desired size that the cloud pool has been instructed to maintain.